manish-182/Danny-s-Diner---Case-Study1/README.md

 ### Dannys_Diner-Case Study

+Danny’s Diner is a little restaurant that sells 3 favourite foods: sushi, curry, and ramen.
+In the analysis, the queries are developed to understand the customer preference and their buying patterns.

 This challenge and data set is provided by <a href="https://www.linkedin.com/in/datawithdanny/?originalSubdomain=au/"> Danny Ma </a>.
 <p>Want to know more about 8 Week SQL Challenge case study? <a href="https://8weeksqlchallenge.com/case-study-1/"> Click Here </a></p>